A theory of learning data statistics in diffusion models, from easy to hard: Details on the analysis and proofs

 Where we applied Stein's lemma multiple times and the Hermite decomposition.
 The coefficients $(c_i^{\tilde F})_{i\in \mathbb N}$ and $(c_j^G)_{j\in \mathbb N}$ depend on $||w||$ and are defined as:

 We now approximate at leading order in $\alpha:=w\cdot v$, which at the beginning of learning is small.
 Recalling that $k^*$ denotes the diffusion information exponent, and $c_0^L=1$, we get

-So the dynamics are governed by $\Lambda: =c_1^{\tilde F}(||w||)(1+c_2^L)+c^G_0$ if $\Lambda<0$ in a neighborhood of $0$, then $w=0$ is an attracting fixed point meaning that this analysis is already able to characterize GD dynamics starting from random initializations (provided the basin of attraction includes the initialization), otherwise if $\Lambda>0$ it is a repulsive fixed point, and the dynamics push away from the region in which it is possible to expand the loss, hence analysis of this case cannot be done through this method.
+So the dynamics at leading order are governed by $\Lambda: =c_1^{\tilde F}(||w||)(1+c_2^L)+c^G_0$ (note that the coefficient of $c_1^{\tilde F}$ comes from both terms of \cref{eq:loss_formula_leading_terms} ).
+If $\Lambda<0$ in a neighborhood of $0$, then $w=0$ is an attracting fixed point meaning that this analysis is already able to characterize GD dynamics starting from random initializations (provided the basin of attraction includes the initialization), otherwise if $\Lambda>0$ it is a repulsive fixed point, and the dynamics push away from the region in which it is possible to expand the loss, hence analysis of this case cannot be done through this method.

 \begin{proof}[Proof of \cref{prop:single-spike-nonspherical}] An iteration of the SGD can be written as:

 using the expansion \cref{eq:popu_loss_vanillaSGD_expansions} we get

 where $|E_\tau|\le L \alpha_\tau$ for some constant $L$ and $\vec R_\tau$ is a vectorized analogous from which we do not factor $\alpha_\tau$: $\norm{\vec R_\tau}\le L \alpha$.
 Now call $\gamma_\tau:=1+\eta \Lambda(||w_\tau||)+\eta E_\tau$ and $\delta_\tau=1+\eta \Lambda(||w_\tau||)$, then it can be easily verified by induction that the recursive relations \eqref{eq:recursion} implies the following explicit formulas: